 Where the Light Gets In

 If you’ve even the vaguest interest in the Manchester food scene, you’ve probably heard about Where the Light Gets In, and it’s almost certainly all been good.
-A major driver in Stockport’s recent renaissance as a Northern food and drink hotspot, the team weave the stories of the farmers and fisherman they work with into the narrative of the evening’s meal that is prepared with unwavering precision and care.
+A major driver in Stockport’s recent renaissance as a Northern food and drink hotspot, the team weave the stories of the farmers and fishermen they work with into the narrative of the evening’s meal that is prepared with unwavering precision and care.

 7 Rostron Brow, Stockport SK1 1JY